opengraphica/opengraphica-text-editor/README.md

 This is the rich text editor used in the OpenGraphica graphic design program.
 It has been separated into its own repository because it may be useful for applications outside of OpenGraphica.

 This text editor uses the HTML5 Canvas to render text for easy integration with graphics-centered programs.
+This library is **NOT** designed to be used in a content management application, as it has no support for linking, image insertion, and other basic web features.

 The rich text source is defined in a similar syntax to [BBCode](https://en.wikipedia.org/wiki/BBCode), however there are slight modifications due to text rendering being more complex than HTML:

 | Syntax | Description |
 |:-------|:------------|